Grant Writing and Alternative Funding Resources

 Supplemental readings will be available through the King Library’s reserved reading program and distributed through the course.

-The Foundation Directory is available online through SJSU iSchool Databases.
+Pivot Database is available online through SJSU iSchool Databases.
 Please be prepared to access the King Databases with your Student ID and password.
 We will also be exploring several other grants databases.

 Course Workload Expectations